 One 6-million-barrel spill covered over 600 square miles of water and the oil traveled as far as 20 miles away out into the Indian Ocean.
 The environmental and health risks were enormous, with over 90 million barrels of oil lost.
 Environmental experts deemed the incident 25 times more toxic than the Exxon Valdez.

 When the huge oil tanker Prestige wrecked about 130 miles of the coast of Galicia, Spain during a storm on Nov.
-19, 2002, the resulting effects were far from pretty.
+19, 2002.

 Considered to be twice as big as the Exxon Valdez accident, the Prestige accident remains the worst oil spill in Spain's history.

-An oil well blow out in the Gulf of Mexico on April 20, 2010 caused an offshore oil drilling platform to explode and sink, killing 11 men onboard.
-USGS officials announced on May 27 that the well has been spewing oil at a rate of 12,000 to 25,000 barrels a day since the accident and the environmental impact continues to be astronomical.
+An oil well blow out in the Gulf of Mexico on April 20, 2010, caused an offshore oil drilling platform to explode and sink, killing 11 men onboard.

-Government scientists also declared that the Deepwater Horizon spill is now the largest oil spill in U.S. history -- with twice as much oil spilled than in the Exxon Valdez disaster.
+Government scientists declared the Deepwater Horizon spill the largest in U.S. history -- with twice as much oil spilled than in the Exxon Valdez disaster.